The Top 5 Legal Mistakes Maryland Landlords Make

 Failure to do so can result in a tenant bringing a legal action against you and being liable for additional damages and the tenant’s attorney’s fees.

-Contact Us to Prevent Legal Mistakes in Maryland
+Contact Us to Prevent Landlord/Tenant Legal Disputes in Maryland

 Making these mistakes in Maryland can result in aggravation, fines and money owed to the tenant.
 These costs can eat up the profits from your rental unit.
 To prevent lawsuits and legal claims, contact the experienced landlord-tenant attorneys at Lusk Law LLC for a consultation at (443) 535-9715.